Native, Web, or Hybrid Apps: What Should You Choose?

 Web apps are available to all, regardless of hardware, software, and (most) browsers.
 If you want your app to reach as many people as possible and put a higher priority on performance than aesthetics, the Web app is your ticket.
 Don’t worry; it is possible to create great experiences online.

 A Hybrid App is basically a web app with some wrappers of native code in it.
 The native code allows the app to access device functions.
 Example: Facebook, Apple App Store.

-Hybrid apps seek to combine the advantages of web apps to features of native.
+Hybrid apps seek to combine the advantages of web apps and native apps.
 That sounds great in theory, but hybrid apps are still not the end-result of a match made in app-heaven.

 - They are faster and easier to develop and maintain than native apps.

 - The app’s code-base can be re-used across different platforms (with changes required only in the native wrapper portion of code).